einarwh/escher-workshop-js/README.md

 git clone https://github.com/einarwh/escher-workshop-js
 ````

 You're not starting from scratch, the repo contains a number of `.js` files.
 Most of them you can safely ignore in this workshop.
-But some of them you'll become familiar with.
+But a few of them you'll become familiar with, in particular `picture.js` and `main.js`.

 First though, you should verify that everything works.
 If you open the file `index.html` in a browser, you should see something that looks like this: